+▶ Legacy Only

-▶ Legacy Only ▶ UEFI Only Allows booting from operating systems that only support legacy Option ROM.
+▶ Legacy Only

+▶ UEFI Only

 Allows booting from operating systems that only support UEFI Option ROM.

+▶ UEFI Only

 This item is configurable only when CSM Support is set to Always.

 LAN PXE Boot Option ROM

 Allows you to select whether to enable the legacy option ROM for the LAN controller.
 (Default: Disabled) This item is configurable only when CSM Support is set to Always.